Saturday, February 27, 2021

 Source: YouTube.

-I think inclusion is very important but I’m not really one to think there’s a sexuality difference or porn difference of watching a scene with a cis or trans person.
-I feel like my performance style and what I would be doing would be the same if I was born with a vagina or not, I probably want some mean femme domme fucking me up.
+I think inclusion is very important, but I’m not really one to think there’s a sexuality difference or porn difference when watching a scene with a cis or trans person.
+I feel like my performance style and what I would be doing would be the same if I was born with a vagina or not, I’d probably still want some mean femme domme fucking me up.
+What draws people in is the energy, the chemistry, and the creativity, not just the bodies involved.
+If anything, trans performers are expanding the range of what’s possible and pleasurable in porn.

-Chelsea: I have thought about writing a book, I have some concepts, I really want to write in regards to.
-I feel like it's been such an intense period of 8 years, and it has taken me around the world to many places I never thought I would see.
+Chelsea: I have thought about writing a book.
+I have some concepts I really want to write about.
+I feel like it's been such an intense period of eight years, and it has taken me around the world to many places I never thought I would see.
 I hope someday I get to share more of that in the future.
+There’s something powerful about putting your story into words, especially when you’ve lived a life that defies expectations.
+I think a book would let me connect with people in a deeper, more lasting way.

-Chelsea: I don’t think there were many doors there for me when I was coming out of high school during the recession where unemployment was so high in Michigan.
-Again as I mentioned earlier my family struggles with poverty so entering the adult industry really was a ticket out rather than closing doors.
-I don’t believe I had many opportunities being an artist otherwise as a young trans woman who wanted to tour the world with her art.
+Chelsea: I don’t think there were many doors open for me when I was coming out of high school during the recession, when unemployment was extremely high in Michigan.
+As I mentioned earlier, my family struggled with poverty, so entering the adult industry was really a ticket out rather than something that closed doors.
+I don’t believe I had many opportunities as an artist otherwise, especially as a young trans woman who wanted to tour the world with her art.
+That said, I have faced stigma and judgment from some people, but I’ve learned to focus on the opportunities I’ve created rather than those I might have lost.
+It’s empowering to define your own path despite what others might think.

 Chelsea Poe gets Interviewed by QueerPorn.TV.